mavryk-network/mavryk-protocol/docs/shell/smart_rollup_node.rst

 and the configured smart rollup address (or the default one).

-Note that when stepping tick by tick (using the ``step tick`` command), it is possible to end up in a situation where the evaluation stops on ``Waiting for reveal``.
+Note that when stepping tick by tick (using the ``step tick`` command), it is possible to end up in a situation were the evaluation stops on ``Waiting for reveal``.
 If the expected value is a metadata, the command ``reveal metadata`` will give the default metadata to the kernel.
 If the value expected is the preimage of a given hash, there are two possible solutions: